digiponta/VSTS_for_RenderMan/README.md

 # VSTS_for_RenderMan
 [Master]
-    Very Simple Toon Shader (REYES) for Pixar RenderMan 3.1 or the later, toon05 and toon06 made by Hirofumi Inomata, (C) 1998-1999, MIT License ( https://opensource.org/licenses/mit-license.php )
+    Very Simple Toon Shader (REYES) for Pixar RenderMan 3.1 or the later: toon06 (for a face) and toon05 (for others), made by Hirofumi Inomata, (C) 1998-1999,
+    MIT License ( https://opensource.org/licenses/mit-license.php )

 [PARAMETERS]